pantheon-systems/documentation/source/docs/about.md

 ## We Have a New Docs Site!

-Welcome!
-You may have arrived here from a link to our old helpdesk.getpantheon.com site, which we didn't know about!
-Please proceed to our new docs page at [https://pantheon.io/docs](https://pantheon.io/docs) to search for the page you were looking for.
+You may have arrived here from a link to our old helpdesk.getpantheon.com site.
+View our new docs site at [https://pantheon.io/docs](https://pantheon.io/docs) to search for the page you were looking for and update your bookmark.

-## Open Sourced and Built with Sculpin
+## Open Source and Built with Sculpin

-The new docs site is open sourced and built with [Sculpin](https://sculpin.io/).
+The new docs site is open source and built with [Sculpin](https://sculpin.io/).
 Pull requests are always welcome!
 You can open issues on [GitHub](https://github.com/pantheon-systems/documentation).

 ## Roadmap